 Water for millions

-A small, winding road leads from Ludwigshafen at lake Constance through a dense deciduous forest to Sipplinger Berg.
-Its plateau, with a wide view over the swabian sea to the Alps, is covered by the huge and yet almost invisibly embedded treatment plant of the Zweckverband Bodensee Wasserversorgung, the largest regional watter supplier.
-Together with the Süßenmühle lake pumping station, which pumps raw water from lake Constance 310 meters below up to the mountain top, the plant is the largest waterworks in Germany.
+A small, winding road leads from Ludwigshafen at Lake Constance through a dense deciduous forest to Sipplinger Berg.
+Its plateau, with a wide view over the Swabian Sea to the Alps, is covered by the huge and yet almost invisibly embedded treatment plant of the Zweckverband Bodensee Wasserversorgung, the largest regional watter supplier.
+Together with the Süßenmühle lake pumping station, which pumps raw water from Lake Constance 310 meters below up to the mountain top, the plant is the largest waterworks in Germany.

 Christoph Drusenbaum, engineer in the production and treatment plant, is responsible for energy procurement at the Swabian water supplier.
 The electricity he purchases feeds the total of 54 megawatts of installed pumping capacity at the Sipplingen site, which produces an average of 356,000 cubic metres of untreated water per day from Lake Constance.

 After treatment with microfilters, ozonation and a sand filter system, the Lake Constance water reaches the storage tanks of the waterworks and from there the consumers in Stuttgart and the whole of Baden-Württemberg.
 With an annual consumption of 150 gigawatt hours of electricity, mainly for pumping, energy procurement has a special role.
 As an engineer with a focus on renewable energies, Christoph Drusenbaum is therefore continuously looking for ways to improve energy and cost efficiency and has found these in the flexible electricity tariffs at Next Kraftwerke.

 Since 2016, Next Kraftwerke has been offering a variable electricity supply contract with the product "Best of 96", which makes the price fluctuations on the electricity exchange directly usable for industrial and commercial customers.
 They can shift their consumption processes from expensive to cheaper time zones of the day to the nearest quarter of an hour.